jorgeluceda/feedreader/README.md

 # feedreader

-This program plls different data feeds from the web and compares the content against a specific search term.
+This program pulls different data feeds from the web and compares the content against a specific search term.

 The content that matches is then displayed in the terminal window.